 The Center for Community Engagement's Volunteer Program provides our campus community with a range of co-curricular opportunities to invest their time, talent, and skills into the community.
 Whether you want to participate in one of our established programs like Serve It Up! or find a specific opportunity related to your field of study or interest, we can help you get started.

-With over 80 approved community partners, countless volunteer opportunities exist to advance the common good.
+With over 150 vetted community partners, countless volunteer opportunities exist to advance the common good.
 Volunteers can find opportunities that match their career path or personal interests, broaden their perspective, and become engaged in the work happening on the ground to create positive social change.

-The Center provides one-on-one consultations to the campus community seeking assistance planning a student, club/organization or department volunteer event.
+The Center for Community Engagement provides one-on-one consultations to the campus community seeking assistance planning a student, club/organization or department volunteer event.
 We maintain a database of local volunteer projects and provide several leadership development opportunities.

-If you would like the Center for Community Engagement to help coordinate a volunteer opportunity for your individual, club/organization or department volunteer event, please complete the Volunteer Interest Form
+If you are a CSUCI student, faculty, or staff and would like the Center for Community Engagement to help coordinate a volunteer opportunity for your individual, club/organization or department volunteer event, please complete the Volunteer Interest Form

 SERVE IT UP!

 The Center for Community Engagement offers SERVE IT UP! a year-long student-led program that provides one-day volunteer service opportunities in Ventura County.
-Participants are provided with a Serve It Up t-shirt, bus transportation, and an opportunity to participate in several days of service.
+Participants are provided with bus transportation, lunch, and an opportunity to participate in several days of service.
 These volunteer service days are open to the campus community.
-RSVP link will be up soon!

 Volunteer Opportunities